camunda/camunda-docs/docs/components/optimize/userguide/additional-features/general-filters.md

 ---
 id: general-filters
 title: General filters
-description: Learn more about general date filters, duration filters, and more.
+description: Learn more about general date filters, assignee and candidate group filters, and more.
 ---

 ## Date filters